Last Updated on 14 January 2026 by Cycloscope

 How we compile our gear guides: during the almost 10 years of cycloscope.net our team personally tested dozens of similar pieces of gear.
 For what we can't test personally, we involve other people in the cycling community to give their feedback and opinion about gear they have used.
 Our decade-long experience in bicycle touring enables us to find the key cons and pros of every product we mention.

-By using any possible space within the bike frame, bikepacking bags make the rider able to tackle the narrowest single tracks without the need to worry about balance and obstacles.
+By using every available space within the bike frame, bikepacking bags let riders tackle the narrowest single tracks without worrying about balance or obstacles.

 As we’ve seen, what really defines modern bikepacking is the kind of bags used.
-Bikepacking uses specific bags, that don’t need racks and are designed to be attached to specific spots on the bike – as bikes are all different, bikepacking bags are less universal than touring panniers.
+Bikepacking uses specific bags that don’t need racks and are designed to attach to specific spots on the bike; since bikes are all different, bikepacking bags are less universal than touring panniers.

-That’s a reason why we see a lot of small brands making custom-made bikepacking bags in small factories, and sometimes even in their garage – this is a great thing about bikepacking!
+That’s why we see a lot of small brands making custom bikepacking bags in small factories, and sometimes even in their garages – this is a great thing about bikepacking!

 - endurance races and long-distance ultra-cycling